 During stage 2, we take care of design documentation during the approvals phase to ensure the process runs smoothly.

 Stage 3 and it’s time to make it official – we’ll review and finalise your contract documents, ensuring all details are in place.
 Upon signing, you’ll receive the necessary insurance certificates, including domestic builders and project-specific warranty coverage.

 Finally, in stage 4, we’ll begin building your brand new Ecoliv home at The EcoHub – our sustainable living centre and off-grid construction facility.
 Over approximately 20 weeks, your Ecoliv home will be constructed and then transported to your site ready to connect to services.

 With over 13 years of experience, Ecoliv has committed to creating sustainable 7-star rated energy-efficient homes with stunning, contemporary designs.

 We can design a custom home to suit your site and project requirements.
-To achieve a minimum 7-star energy rating our expert designers will provide site-specific advice on siting and orientation.
+To achieve a minimum 7-star energy rating our expert designers will provide site-specific advice on siting, layout and orientation.